rubensworks/PhD-Thesis/content/storing/evaluation.md

 ##### Compressibility

-As shown in [](#storing_results-ostrich-compressability), when applying gzip directly on the raw N-Triples input already achieves significant space savings.
+As shown in [](#storing_results-ostrich-compressability), when applying gzip directly on the raw N-Triples input, this already achieves significant space savings.
 However, OSTRICH, HDT-IC and HDT-CB are able to reduce the required storage space _even further_ when they are used as a preprocessing step before applying gzip.
 This shows that these approaches are better—storage-wise—for the archival of versioned datasets.
 This table also shows that OSTRICH datasets with more versions are more prone to space savings